wl4g/rengine/evaluator/README.md

 - [Quarkus building-native-image#container-runtime](https://quarkus.io/guides/building-native-image#container-runtime)

 - **Notice:** As of `GraalVM 22.2` the `language:js` plugin has been removed from the default plugin list, and needs to be installed manually by run `$GRAALVM_HOME/bin/gu install js`

+- **Notice:** It is recommended that the build host has a memory larger than 6G~8G, because building native requires a lot of memory to pre-run analysis methods, and the first build may take 15-20min (due to the need to download the build image), please wait patiently, and the subsequent build will take about 5-10min.

 ```bash
 # Should use java11+